-Writer at Large
+Writer at Large, Politics

 Ernest Owens is an award-winning journalist and CEO of Ernest Media Empire, LLC.
 As an openly gay black journalist, he has made headlines for speaking frankly about intersectional issues in society regarding race, LGBTQ, and pop culture.

 Gym’s arrest in Harrisburg made headlines but accomplished nothing.
 Johnson should be doing more than holding anti-violence rallies.
 Activism may be what put them on the map, but I expect more than political theater from my elected officials.

 The abrupt departure of Philly Pride Presents leadership gives LGBTQIA community members a golden opportunity to build something that represents all of us — and completely unlike what came before.

 Philly Pride Presents doesn’t represent the LGBTQIA community.
 The group’s latest social media posts prove it.

 The city’s full-throttle charge into normalcy felt good at first, but now I’m feeling something unexpected: survivor’s guilt.

 Not much has changed about the honeymoon resorts that first put the Poconos on the map — and that’s precisely the appeal.

 If you think Steak 48’s policies are racist, you might want to ask yourself why.